 email: arirebek [at] gmail [dot] com IG: @arirebek

 Arielle is originally from the Chicago area and earned her BA in Studio Art from Carleton College.
 She has an MFA in Art Studio from the University of California - Davis, where she was awarded the Margrit Mondavi Fellowship and Mary Lou Osborn Award.
-Rebek has exhibited internationally, notably the Manetti Shrem Museum of Art, the Institute of Contemporary Arts-Singapore, and Carleton College.
-She has participated in numerous residencies including the Google Artist in Residence program, LASALLE Topical Lab, and The Image Flow.
-Currently, Arielle is a lecturer in photography at University of California - Berkeley and California State University Sacramento.
-She is an artist-in-residence at Kala Art Institute in Berkeley, CA. She has held previous teaching appointments at Carleton College, UC Davis, and San Joaquin Delta College.
-Arielle is regularly involved with the San Francisco arts nonprofit, Root Division, where she occasionally teaches workshops in bookmaking and cyanotype.
+Rebek has exhibited internationally, notably the Manetti Shrem Museum of Art, the Institute of Contemporary Arts-Singapore, Carleton College, and Chung 24 Gallery.
+Arielle has been involved with the San Francisco arts nonprofit, Root Division, as a resident artist, workshop instructor, and administrative assistant.
+She has participated in numerous residencies including the Google Artist in Residence program, Kala Art Institute, LASALLE Topical Lab, and The Image Flow.
+Arielle has held previous teaching appointments at UC Berkeley, Sacramento State, Carleton College, UC Davis, and San Joaquin Delta College.
+Recently, Arielle joined the visual arts faculty at Lick Wilmerding High School in San Francisco.